croissantMakesOomphSound/hackathon/README.md

 # Coders Celtics _ Adarsh Shukla _ Tamoghna Mukherjee
 <br> Description <br>
  Implementation using PyQt5 for annotating images with shapes and integrating YOLO object detection is quite comprehensive!
-Here are a few suggestions and modifications to enhance clarity and functionality:
+Here are a few approaches to enhance clarity and functionality:
 <br>
 Project Description
 <br>